-Typhoon batters Taiwan, barrels toward mainland China
+Typhoon batters Taiwan, barrels into mainland China

 - Meranti is the strongest typhoon since Haiyan devastated the Philippines in 2013

-- China on high alert as typhoon expected to make landfall there Thursday

-Hong Kong (CNN)China has issued its highest warning for high ocean waves as Typhoon Meranti slices its way toward the mainland after pounding Taiwan.
+Hong Kong (CNN)Typhoon Meranti struck China's mainland after pounding Taiwan, making landfall early Thursday near Xiamen in Fujian Province, according to CNN meteorologists.

-The powerful storm slammed southern Taiwan early Thursday local time, bringing winds of up to 230 mph (370 kilometers per hour) -- faster than a Formula One race car -- at one point and torrential rains.
+The powerful storm first raked southern Taiwan, bringing winds of up to 230 mph (370 kilometers per hour) -- faster than a Formula One race car -- at one point and torrential rains.

-Meranti is the strongest typhoon since Super Typhoon Haiyan devastated the Philippines in 2013 and is the strongest to come this close to Taiwan since 1959.
+Meranti is the strongest typhoon since Super Typhoon Haiyan devastated the Philippines in 2013.

-As Meranti plowed toward the mainland, heavy rain has been socking Xiamen, a Chinese city across the Taiwan Strait, CNN correspondent Matt Rivers reported.

-The storm's center is within 50 miles (80 kilometers) of the coast and should make landfall around 2 p.m.
-ET Wednesday (2 a.m. local time Thursday) near Xiamen.
+When it made landfall over mainland China, the storm's maximum sustained winds were 145 mph (230 kph) with gusts of up to 175 mph (280 kph).

+As the sun came out Thursday morning, residents and journalists were assessing the damage.

-Mainland emergency crews and officials braced for the deluge.
+Meranti's strength prompted China to issue its highest warning for high ocean waves as emergency crews and officials prepared for the deluge.

 "The typhoon will bring gales and heavy rains when it makes landfall," meteorologist Li Mei said, according to state-run Xinhua news agency.